Full forward model of galaxy clustering statistics with AbacusSummit lightcones: fibre collision correction

 The procedure first applies tiling by drawing overlapping circle tiles around a grid of tile centers on the 2D mock sky, with tile center separation and tile radius set to BOSS values.
-Then within each tiled region, we run a group finder on the projected 2D galaxy field with linking length set to BOSS fiber collision distance $62''$.
+Then within each tiled region, we run a group finder on the projected 2D galaxy field with linking length set to BOSS fibre collision distance $62''$.
 For each group, we identify the maximum un-collided set, which is the maximum subset of galaxies in the group that are all separated by at least $62''$.
-These galaxies are guaranteed fibers.
-Then the ones not in the maximum subset are then passed through an additional filtering step, which determines its probability of receiving a fiber based on number of tile overlaps at the location.
+These galaxies are guaranteed fibres.
+Then the ones not in the maximum subset are then passed through an additional filtering step, which determines its probability of receiving a fibre based on number of tile overlaps at the location.
 Specifically, we base these probabilities from BOSS, $0\%$ if there is only one tile, $60\%$ if there are two tiles, $90\%$ if there are three tiles \citep[][]{2016Reid}.
-As a result, $\sim 5\%$ of the galaxies do not receive a fiber, consistent with the collided fraction seen in BOSS CMASS sample \citep[][]{2012Anderson, 2012Guo, 2016Reid}.
+As a result, $\sim 5\%$ of the galaxies do not receive a fibre, consistent with the collided fraction seen in BOSS CMASS sample \citep[][]{2012Anderson, 2012Guo, 2016Reid}.

-Figure~\ref{fig:fc} showcases the effect of fiber collision on the $k$NN-CDF of the lightcone mocks, averaged over 25 lightcones.
-The blue curves show the fractional effect of fiber collision.
-The green bands show the expected sample variance corresponding to the CMASS volume.
-Clearly, fiber collision has a significant effect on the measured signal.
-We repeat the same experiment for the projected 2-point correlation function $w_p$ in Figure~\ref{fig:fc_wp}, where the blue curve shows that fiber collision has a significant $\sim 5\%$ effect on $w_p$ extending to large scales.
-The $w_p$ effect is again consistent with those reported for BOSS in \citet{2012Anderson, 2012Guo}, validating our fiber collision implementation.
+Figure~\ref{fig:fc} showcases the effect of fibre collision on the $k$NN-CDF of the lightcone mocks, averaged over 25 lightcones.
+The blue curves show the fractional error induced by fibre collision, normalised by the expected sample variance of a CMASS sample.
+The green bands represent the sample variance to aid visualisation.
+Clearly, fibre collision has a significant effect on the measured signal.
+We repeat the same experiment for the projected 2-point correlation function $w_p$ in Figure~\ref{fig:fc_wp}, where the blue curve shows that fibre collision has a significant effect on $w_p$ extending to $r_p\sim 10h^{-1}$Mpc.
+The fibre collision effect on $w_p$ is approximately $5\%$ of the total $w_p$ amplitude, consistent with those reported for BOSS in \citet{2012Anderson, 2012Guo}.